Welcome to SPS Special Interest Groups

 How to Join

-First and foremost, you need to be a member with the SPS in order to join a SIG.
+You MUST be a member with the SPS in order to join a SIG.
 For more information on SPS membership application, please click here.